Invisible-Escher/invisible-escher.github.io/src/content/posts/Snippets/Seeds of discontent.md

 > ###### _Did i sow the seeds of discontent?_

 [^1]: My actual tinder profile during the COVID-19 lockdowns.
 <br> In an unusual period of calm, alone with minimal obligations, as the world sat silent and screaming.
 Each day I sat with my coffee and watched.
 Each day I sat and watched this plane of dirt transforming.
-Expecting a uniform growth of green to arise, but its growth was as complicated as any other.
+Expecting this uniform patch of green to terraform, but its growth was as complicated as any other.
 <br> I did in fact buy mixed blend lawn seed.